Judge bars public release of evidence in Jason Ravnsborg case; police groups call for AG's resignation

 By Thursday evening, the two videos were removed by the public safety department.
 No further evidence has been realized by the agency.

-- SD attorney general says he'll stay on the job with criminal charges pending; civil lawsuit on horizon stemming from deadly crash
+SD attorney general says he'll stay on the job with criminal charges pending; civil lawsuit on horizon stemming from deadly crash A spokesman for South Dakota Attorney General Jason Ravnsborg says in an email that the AG was charged with "in essence traffic citations" for his role in a fatal traffic death west of Highmore, S.D., last fall.

 Since Ravnsborg was charged with three misdemeanors in the death of pedestrian Joseph Boever, 55, of Highmore, S.D., he has become the subject of an impeachment proceeding in the state House, and also is facing calls for his resignation from Noem and Department of Public Safety Secretary Craig Price.